arangodb/docs/3.6/data-modeling-databases-working-with.md

 The *options* attribute can be used to set defaults for collections that will be created in the new database:

-* *sharding*: The sharding method to use.
-Valid values are: "" or "single".
+- *sharding*: The sharding method to use.
+Valid values are: `""` or `"single"`.
-  Setting this option to "single" will enable the OneShard feature in the Enterprise Edition.
+  Setting this option to `"single"` will enable the OneShard feature in the Enterprise Edition.
-* *replicationFactor*: Default replication factor.
-Special values include `"satellite"`, which will replicate the collection to every DB-server, and `1`, which disables replication.
+- *replicationFactor*: Default replication factor.
+Special values include `"satellite"`, which will replicate the collection to every DBServer, and `1`, which disables replication.
-* *minReplicationFactor*: Default minimum replication factor.
+- *minReplicationFactor*: Default minimum replication factor.
 If there are less than minReplication replicas available the collection will become read-only.